The Best 4 Day Vancouver Itinerary by a Local

 Canada Place and Coal Harbour

-Canada Place, next to the Burrard Inlet, is designed to resemble the ships in the harbour.
-At Canada Place, visit FlyOver Canada, a ten-minute simulation that "flies" you over Canada's most historic locations.
+Canada Place, next to the Burrard Inlet, is designed to resemble the ships in the harbor.
+At Canada Place, you can visit FlyOver Canada, a ten-minute simulation that "flies" you over Canada's most historic locations.
 To make admission easy, book your FlyOver Canada Immersive VR Ride before you arrive.

 Stanley Park and Totem Poles

-No Vancouver 4 day trip itinerary would be complete without a trip to Stanley Park - a famous landmark in North America.
-Vancouver's largest urban park (which is a rainforest!) will provide you with forest, ocean and city views.
+No Vancouver vacation itinerary would be complete without a trip to Stanley Park - a famous landmark in North America.
+Vancouver's largest urban park (which is a rainforest) will provide you with forest, ocean, and city views.
 It's also home to a range of cultural landmarks and wildlife.

 Some other sites of interest to see include Brockton Point Lighthouse, the Rose Gardens, Lost Lagoon, Beaver Lake, and Prospect Point.
 If you're visiting the park with kids, or the weather's bad, the Vancouver Aquarium within the park is a worthwhile stop too.